JuliaData/DataFrames.jl/design_details.md

 There are four new types introduced by the current generation of the DataFrames package:

 * NAType: A scalar value that represents a single missing piece of data.
 This value behaves much like `NA` in R.
-* DataVec: A vector that can contain values of a specific type as well as `NA`'s.
+* DataVector: A vector that can contain values of a specific type as well as `NA`'s.
-* PooledDataVec: An alternative to DataVec's that can be more memory-efficient if a small number of distinc values are present in the underlying vector of data.
+* PooledDataVector: An alternative to DataVector's that can be more memory-efficient if a small number of distinc values are present in the underlying vector of data.
 * DataFrame: A tabular data structure that is similar to R's `data.frame` and Pandas' `DataFrame`.

 In the future, we will also be introducing generic Arrays of arbitrary dimension.
 After this, we will provide two new types: